python-sverige/protokoll/styrelsemote/boardmeeting-2015-10-10.md

  * 3 hours for the workshops

- Helio will take care of fixing the website
+Helio will take care of fixing the website and create the google form.
- - Create the page
- - Create the google form

 Aim to have this done by the third of november.